 - All middle school students (Grades 6-8) are required to wear khaki pants or khaki shorts. - Long Pants: Must fit the waist, being no larger than the student's waist size with no sagging.
 Pants must not be altered sloppily or in a distracting fashion.
 Pants may not be altered in a manner that changes the style ("skinny", slim, tapered, etc).
 No jean style, "skinny" leg or tight/immodest pants. - Students are not permitted to wear rubber bands or any other material designed to cinch the bottom of their pants legs - Shorts: May be worn (not applicable to high school).
-Cargo shorts are not permitted. - Skirts: May be worn provided that the length of the skirt or any slit is to the top of the knee. \An approved plaid skirt is available at Mario's.
+Cargo shorts are not permitted. - Skirts: May be worn provided that the length of the skirt or any slit is to the top of the knee.
+Skirts may not be cut or frayed at the hem.
+An approved plaid skirt is available at Mario's. - Below the Waist: Students can wear slacks, shorts, skirts (khaki or GPA plaid), or capri pants in solid khaki (tan).
+No stripes or plaid designs are allowed.